-I strongly recommend that in the home kitchen you do not use the meat cleaver in the manner butchers do.
-Instead place the (properly sharpened) edge where you want it on the bone and drive it through with a soft faced mallet, just as I recommend with the Chinese Cleaver Knife.
-A 3/4 to 1 pound soft faced mallet will do the job.
+I strongly recommend that in the home kitchen you do not use the meat cleaver free-form in the manner butchers do.
+Instead place the (properly sharpened) edge where you want it on the bone and drive it through with a soft faced mallet.
+A 1 pound soft faced mallet will do the job.

 When splitting bones, do so on a very strong, steady hardwood or plastic cutting surface, and always split lengthwise.
 Bones are very difficult to break crosswise.
+If you need them cut crosswise, have the butcher saw them for you.
 Have the area clear, because you may have some fragments flying around (much less if you use the mallet as described above),